HariAbram/microSYCL/README.md

 ```
 Depending on the Implementation choosen, paths to all the the binaries and libraries should be added to the standard environment variables, such as $PATH and $LD_LIBRARY_PATH

-For optimal performance set `OMP_PROC_BIND` environment variable is set to true.
+For optimal performance `OMP_PROC_BIND` environment variable is set to true.
+This is applicable only when using OpenMP backend.

 ### Example